Hello readers! In this post, we’ll discuss the different types of ships and their applications with illustrations.

 # 4 Finishing Vessels

 As the name implies, a fishing vessel is used for fishing at sea or on a lake or river.
 A fishing vessel uses a conical net that traps fish by dragging it through or down the water.
-There are many different types and are used in commercial, artistic, and recreational fishing.
+There are many different types that are used in commercial, artistic, and recreational fishing.

 #5 Gas Carriers